 You never know what someone has REALLY gone through, is going through, or will go through.

 And if you did, you probably wouldn’t be jealous of them…

 This was one of the most sobering realizations I had when learning how to deal with jealousy.

-Remember, we can only see a part of the story.
-And, as cliche as it is, everything that glitters isn’t gold.
+Remember, we can only see a part of a story.

-The morning after I let go of that spirit of jealousy, we turned on the news to find that Anthony Bourdain died by apparent suicide.
+The morning after I surrendered that jealousy before God, we turned on the news to find that Anthony Bourdain died by apparent suicide.
 Heartbreaking.

-A man who from the outside, had it all, and lived a life that most people would never experience, took his life.
+A man, who from the outside had it all and lived a life that most people will never experience, took his own life.

 He was surrounded by tons of people daily, and I don’t think anyone suspected that he was suffering the way he was.